comoga/django-enroll/README.rst

 Functionality overriding
 ========================

+Todo refactoring, because ...
+"There should be one-- and preferably only one --obvious way to do it."

 There are three ways to change django-enroll default functionality.

 1. passing argument to classed based view (usually from URL mapping)